x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/address-book-policies/abp-procedures.md

 ---
-title: "Procedures for address book policies in Exchange 2016" ms.author: chrisda
+title: "Procedures for address book policies in Exchange Server" ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 6/7/2018
+ms.date: 7/6/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 6359abaf-e6f6-4667-8c2b-3860728b39a9
-description: "Summary: Learn how to manage address book policies, how to assign address book policies to users, and how to install and enable the Address Book Policy Routing Agent in Exchange 2016."
+description: "Summary: Learn how to manage address book policies, how to assign address book policies to users, and how to install and enable the Address Book Policy Routing Agent in Exchange Server."
 ---

-# Procedures for address book policies in Exchange 2016
+# Procedures for address book policies in Exchange Server

- **Summary**: Learn how to manage address book policies, how to assign address book policies to users, and how to install and enable the Address Book Policy Routing Agent in Exchange 2016.
+ **Summary**: Learn how to manage address book policies, how to assign address book policies to users, and how to install and enable the Address Book Policy Routing Agent in Exchange 2016 or Exchange 2019.

 Address book policies (ABPs) allow you to segment users into specific groups to give them customized global address lists (GALs) in Outlook and Outlook on the web (formerly known as Outlook Web App).
-For more information about ABPs, see [Address book policies in Exchange 2016](address-book-policies.md).
+For more information about ABPs, see [Address book policies in Exchange Server](address-book-policies.md).

  **Note**: Implementing an ABP is a multi-step process that requires planning.
-For more information, see [Scenario: Deploying address book policies in Exchange 2016](abp-scenarios.md).
+For more information, see [Scenario: Deploying address book policies in Exchange Server](abp-scenarios.md).

 ## What do you need to know before you begin?

 - Estimated time to complete each procedure: Less than 5 minutes.

 - You can assign ABPs to mailboxes in the Exchange admin center (EAC), but all other ABP procedures require the Exchange Management Shell.
-For more information about accessing and using the EAC, see [Exchange admin center in Exchange 2016](../../architecture/client-access/exchange-admin-center.md).
+For more information about accessing and using the EAC, see [Exchange admin center in Exchange Server](../../architecture/client-access/exchange-admin-center.md).
 To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see **Open the Exchange Management Shell**.

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Address book policies" entry in the [Email address and address book permissions](../../permissions/feature-permissions/address-book-permissions.md) topic.